-Why We Can't Wallow In 2017 & That's A Good Thing, According To Wendy Davis
+Why We Can't Wallow In 2017, Says Wendy Davis

 So, here we are.
 Jan.
 1, 2017.
 Time for the annual ritual of focusing on goals for the new year.
 But, as I sit in my Austin apartment thinking about what those goals will be, I find I am having to resist a malaise that threatens to dampen the exercise.
 “It wasn’t supposed to be this way,” I think to myself as I sit in front of my computer, suffering from a bit of writer’s block in compiling my list for the year ahead.

 Like many of you, I thought this was going to be a year of “finally’s.”
 Finally, watching a woman raise her right hand and swear duty to her country and constitution as she prepared to assume the oval office and, by so doing, shattering that most elusive and highest of glass ceilings.
 Finally, a re-balance of the Supreme Court that would turn its attention back to the promise of equality embedded in our Constitution – whether through criminal justice reforms, rebuilding voting rights or, once and for all, firmly stomping out the idea that a woman’s right to make decisions about her own body could be taken from her.
 Finally, living in a country where women were paid equally.
 Finally, realizing the promise of quality affordable child-care for women wanting to rise from poverty.
 Finally, lifting a minimum wage that so disproportionately impacts women, particularly women of color.
 Finally, creating needed protections from sexual assault and appropriate civil and criminal justice responses when it does occur.
 Finally, in other words, the much needed march toward full equality that has remained elusive for women since the founding of this country.

 Wallowing is a luxury we can’t afford.
 There’s too much at stake.

 Turns out, this is not likely to be the year for any of those “finally’s.”
 So …… What to do?